gabrielrih/gabrielrih/README.md

 ### Hi there 👋

+I'm currently working with Python, SQL Server and MongoDB.
+So, you'll see a lot of repos here of tools written in Python.

 <!--
 **gabrielrih/gabrielrih** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.